KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
+- What happens to the trade volumes of professional customers?
+Filtered out or treated as ordinary customers? -> Filtered out, as professional customers (particularly large customers) are assumed to act like a market maker / provide liquidity not demand liquidity.
+Incorporate this in paragraph.
 - What is part of the unlabelled dataset?
-Only customer trades where volume doesn't match or also professional customer trades, broker / deal trades etc.?
+Only customer trades, where volumes don't match or also professional customer trades, broker/deal trades etc.? -> All trades.
+- How is the market maker identified in the raw sources? -> delta between total volume and volumes of customers, brokers etc. So-called market clearing condition.
-- Are summary statistics in Panel A.2 and B.2.
-Customer orders only or all account types?
+- Do summary statistics in Panel A.2 and B.2 only include customer orders only or all account types? -> All trades, customers, professional customers, broker / dealers...
-- What happens to the trade volumes of professional customers? (filtered out?)
-Or treated as ordinary customers?
+- There are some inconsistencies in the reported results compared to Tables 3 and 4 in Grauer et al.
+    - reported accuracy for the quote rule (ISE, NBBO) might be implausible.
+(Table 4 / panel A) -> Fixed in updated version of paper.
+    - Also, deviations for depth rule + reverse LR (NBBO, ISE) are relatively large (ca. 0.5).
+Is it possible to get some unaggregated results to compare the classification? -> Depth rule works other than described.
+They do not filter for midspread trades, but apply the rule after the quote rule, which should theoretically only leave back trades at midpoint.
+Also depth rule is actually applied twice first to nbbo.
+First quote rule NBBO, then depth rule NBBO, then quote rule, then depth rule ex, finally rev tick test.
+    - How can the tick rule classify all trades?
+(Table 3) In my sample, the previous price is among the most frequent missing values.
+Thus, I assign the trade initiator randomly quite frequently. -> Provided some samples for further analysis.
+- When do I obtain the remaining data?
+Note, there are practically only 6 weeks left. -> Beginning next week.
 - Ask about the scope of related work.
-Currently, trade classification in option markets (i) and trade classification with machine learning (ii).
+Currently, trade classification in option markets (i) and trade classification with machine learning (ii).  -> LGTM, also avoids that the work gets out-of-hand.
+- My work currently has 67 pages.
+Volume might get out of hand. -> ok, as long as it is not repetitive.

 ## Closed
 - Ask about self-plagiarism e.g., in chapter decision tree, as formulation and sources are similar to previous seminar. -> It's ok, as long as entire chapter isn't the same.